The integrality conjecture and the cohomology of preprojective stacks: Degree zero DT theory

-where the final term is the stack of representations of the fundamental group of a genus one Riemann surface.
-We deduce the following corollary. \begin{corollary} There is an isomorphism of $\mathbb{N}$-graded mixed Hodge structures
+where the final stack is the stack of finite-dimensional representations of the fundamental group of a genus 1 closed Riemann surface.
+As a special case of Corollary \ref{go2d} we deduce \begin{corollary} There is a PBW isomorphism of $\mathbb{N}$-graded mixed Hodge structures